 Depending on the results of their examination, the investigators would recommend to either encapsulate the asbestos containing materials (if they have not deteriorated to the point of releasing fibers into the air) or completely remove everything that has asbestos in it due to the fact that even a small disturbance will be enough to send millions of microscopic fibers into the air.

-Before anything is done to your home, it is recommended that you vacate the premises while the asbestos abatement company is working.
-Even though they will try to keep it safe as possible, there is no telling if something were to go wrong and your family would get caught in the middle of it.
+Before anything is done to your home, it is recommended that you vacate the premises while the asbestos removal company is working.
+This will ensure your protection from the effects of asbestos.

 If the investigators recommend that removal is the best course of action, the work crew must first prepare the area before actually getting the asbestos out.
 They would first isolate the room that they will be working in by completely covering every surface with a sheet of plastic, and several air pumps with HEPA filters are placed in strategic areas so that not even the smallest amount of the asbestos fibers can escape.

 Once the area is secured, the workers will carefully take out any material that was initially found out to contain asbestos.
 They take extra care to not disturb the material and spread the deadly fibers in the air.
 They then place all of the debris in airtight plastic containers and label them as containing hazardous waste before carting them off to an ACT government-approved disposal facility.